Overcollateralization and collateralization ratio

 The collateralization ratio would be:

-In this case, the collateralization ratio is bigger than 1, so this can be the state of the user after user has successfully withdrawn or borrowed some amount from a fully functional protocol.
+In this case, the collateralization ratio is bigger than 1, so this can be the state of the user after they have successfully withdrawn or borrowed some amount from a fully functional protocol.
 The user needs to keep the collateralization ratio above 1.